A lot or a little?

 Is it any good?

-Founded by the team behind video-streaming service Meerkat, this app is meant to be more social, but if your friends aren't using it, there's little risk (beyond a time-suck), but inviting friends of friends and being able to share screenshots makes it potentially risky.
-Houseparty - Group Video Chat certainly has potential as a newfangled party line from the olden days of rotary phones.
+If teens only use this app with friends, there's little risk (beyond a time-suck), but inviting friends of friends and being able to share screenshots makes it potentially risky.
+Houseparty - Group Video Chat is like a party line from the olden days of rotary phones.
 It allows an easily accessible live conversation between friends with a friendly interface.
 While there are no ways to moderate the conversations, the alert that a stranger is entering the room is a notable safety feature for younger kids since they can exit a conversation if someone they don't know -- or don't like -- joins.
-But the product, as it stands right now, is still glitchy, often cutting off conversations and sometimes failing to load.
 So, though it does have some cool features that limit a teen's contact with strangers, parents may want to go over the features and make sure teens know that screenshots are possible, even in locked groups.
 When used only with friends, the biggest risk is spending too much time in the app.
 But it's easy to use with people you don't know if your friend invites someone.
 Even though teens get a notification that someone they don't know is joining, it doesn't mean they'll leave the conversation -- and then you don't know who they're talking to.
 The features can also be twisted, so that teens can target each other, lock each other out of groups, or take embarrassing screenshots to share on social media.
 Though not a completely Wild West like some other video chat apps, it's still best to monitor your teen's use.

 Talk to your kids about ...

 Families can talk about what's appropriate to discuss on social media and in public.
 When participating in a chat in Houseparty - Group Video Chat, what are some ground rules for behavior?

 Talk about using video chat with people you know vs. those you don't know very well.
 Since friends of friends can hop on a video chat, it's important to talk about the "lock the room" feature and topics you might share with good friends vs. acquaintances.

 For kids who love social networking and safe chatting